316Ti vs 304 Stainless Steel: A Complete Comparison

 | Welded pressure vessels | General industrial fabrication |

-If your application involves high temperatures, aggressive environments, or post-weld corrosion risk, 316Ti is the better choice due to its titanium stabilization and added molybdenum.
-However, for general-purpose applications, 304 stainless steel remains a cost-effective and versatile solution.
+If your application involves high temperatures, aggressive environments or post-weld corrosion risk, 316Ti is the better choice thanks to its titanium stabilization and added molybdenum.
+For general-purpose applications, 304 remains a cost-effective and versatile solution.

 Need help choosing between 316Ti and 304 stainless steel?
 Contact our experts today for tailored recommendations.